 Thursday 24th – Sunday 27th October 2019

-Shizuka Ryokan will be rife with creativity and sustainability this October during a three day SAORI Japanese weaving workshop.
+Shizuka Ryokan will be rife with creativity and sustainability this October when Prue Simmons returns to teach a three-day SAORI workshop.
+SAORI is a type of Japanese weaving.

-The SAORI workshop at Shizuka will be taught by Prue Simmons, founder of the Dyeing To Weave SAORI Studio.
-Prue is one of only three SAORI teachers in Australia.
-She learned traditional Japanese weaving and natural dye techniques from Toyomi Harada in the mountains of Honshu, Japan.
-Prue is interested in sustainability, natural dyes, upcycling and environmentally friendly textiles.
+Prue is interested in sustainability, natural dyes, up-cycling and environmentally friendly textiles.
 Prue and her partner run White Stone Farm in Central Victoria.
-On the farm Prue raises llamas and uses their fleece to weave beautiful pieces.
+On the farm they raise llamas and use their fleece to weave beautiful pieces.

 Another traditional Japanese recipe from the Shizuka Ryokan kitchen.